Netsec-SJTU/QUIC-Tor/README.md

 # QUIC-CNN
-# Here are code files and dataset for the paper "Website Fingerprinting for QUIC protocol in Tor Network"
+# Here are code files and dataset for the paper "QUIC-CNN: Website Fingerprinting for QUIC Traffic in Tor Network"